Thanos: Marvel Zombies 2

-Thanos features in the limited series Marvel Zombies 2, set in the alternate universe of Earth-2149.
+An alternate version of Thanos appears in the limited series Marvel Zombies 2, set in the alternate universe of Earth-2149.
 Having been "zombified" and recruited into the cosmically powered Galacti, the character is killed by a cosmic-powered Hulk after an altercation over food.

 Ultimate Marvel

-The Ultimate Marvel imprint title Ultimate Fantastic Four features an alternate universe version of Thanos who is the ruler of Acheron and has a son called Ronan the Accuser who is in possession of a Cosmic Cube, a vast empire consisting of thousands of worlds on another plane of existence.
+An alternate version of Thanos appears in the Ultimate Marvel imprint title Ultimate Fantastic Four.
+Thanos is the ruler of Acheron and has a son called Ronan the Accuser who is in possession of a Cosmic Cube, a vast empire consisting of thousands of worlds on another plane of existence.